insper-classroom/projeto-intermediario-ornithopter/README.md

 ## Algorithms
 In this project, we have implemented both DQN and Double DQN algorithms.

-In this project, we have implemented both DQN and Double DQN algorithms.

 ### DQN (Deep Q-Networks)

-DQN, or Deep Q-Networks, is a reinforcement learning algorithm that utilizes a neural network to approximate the Q-function.
-It selects actions based on the maximum Q-value predicted by the network.
-However, this approach can lead to overestimation of action values, affecting the learning process and resulting policies.
+DQN, or Deep Q-Networks, is a reinforcement learning algorithm that utilizes two neural networks: one for action selection (policy network) and another for action evaluation (target network).
+However, during action selection, the same network is used to evaluate the Q-values for the next state, which can lead to overestimation of action values.

 ### Double DQN

-Double DQN addresses the overestimation issue by employing two separate neural networks: one for action selection (policy network) and another for action evaluation (target network).
-By decoupling action selection from evaluation, Double DQN provides more stable and less biased estimates of action values, potentially leading to better-performing policies.
+Double DQN also employs two separate neural networks: one for action selection (policy network) and another for action evaluation (target network).
+However, it addresses the overestimation issue by decoupling action selection from evaluation.
+During action evaluation, the target network provides more stable and less biased estimates of action values compared to the policy network, potentially leading to better-performing policies.

 ## Comparison: DQN vs Double DQN